algogrit/presentation-go-fundamentals/slides.md

 Pointer receivers can help in:

-- Avoiding copy of a large-ish struct variable
+- Avoiding copy of a large-ish User-defined type variable

-- Update fields of a struct variable
+- Update fields of a User-defined type variable

 - Useful for dispatching even on `nil` values